ShadyBoukhary/automated-assignment-grading/README.md

 * Only C++ is supported
 * Requires executable output to be to the console and not a file
 * Does not support assignments that include command-line arguments
-* Executable files must be compatible with the machine running the system
 * Output with student-made desctiptions forces all strings to be ignored
     * E.g `The number of books is 9` or `number of books: 9` is handled by only comparing numerical values.
 However, if meaningful strings are also present somewhere else in the key, they will be ignored.
       * Possible solution: enable this feature per line rather than per assignment